-Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Where the Foreign Community Meets › Temporary residency before 31 December?
+Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Community Chinwag › Temporary residency before 31 December?
 Permit and staying on Crete worries › Reply To: Temporary residency before 31 December?
 Permit and staying on Crete worries

 - Topics: 1

 - Replies: 1